ikhera/Final-Project-GIS-3/README.md

 ### My data was sourced from the Chicago Data Portal, and spans the years 2008-2012.
 It is linked [here](https://data.cityofchicago.org/Health-Human-Services/Census-Data-Languages-spoken-in-Chicago-2008-2012/a2fk-ec6q).

+### There are several places for improvement in this project.
+I was frustrated by how old the data I was working with was.
+The set spans the four years between 2008 - 2012 - over 10 yaers ago.
+The age of the data means the map, although interesting, is not a current snapshot of languages in Chicago.
+I would love to entirely redo this project with an updated and recent data set, and would be curious to see whether it captured any recent migration trends.
+If I had more time, I would also love to explor the OTHER non-English languages spoken in each neighborhood and see how their distribution might shed insight on different communities.

 ## Methods + RMarkdown